 Probst Law Offices, S.C will work with you, the other attorney and the other parent to find a solution that will work for everyone and ensure that the children’s interests are protected first and foremost.
 Jane is certified in collaborative divorce and is a certified mediator.
 An amicable solution is preferred, but if this is not possible our experienced attorneys will advocate vigorously for the best solution in the courtroom.

-Call the Waukesha & Milwaukee child custody lawyers at Probst Law at (414) 210-3135.
+Call the Waukesha & Brookfield child custody lawyers at Probst Law at (414) 210-3135.
 We have decades of experience helping our clients difficult situations.

 In Wisconsin, a 50/50 split is often preferred for custody schedules.
 However, each situation is unique, so the courts will review the ages, development stages and schedules of parents and children in order to determine the best arrangement.
 Ultimately, they will decide based upon what is in the best interest of the children.

-Experienced Waukesha and Milwaukee Metro Area Attorneys For Visitation and Custody
+Experienced Waukesha and Brookfield Metro Area Attorneys For Visitation and Custody

 Intense emotions often accompany legal matters involving children.
 Parents may worry about losing their children, or not being able to see them as often as they would like.
 In Wisconsin, it is rare for a parent to lose their children.
 They may have supervised visitation, but that is in drastic circumstances.
 The goal, often, is to co-parent in some fashion, and the courts look unfavorably upon one parent’s attempt to sabotage the other parent’s relationship with their children.